rDybing/crCodeMail/README.md

 # crCodeMail

-Fun little app with a message to be sent as email to Coder Radio
+Fun little app with a cheerful Xmas greeting to be sent as compilable source-code email to the Coder Radio crew